 Declutter your property: Mice need places to hide from predators.
 They will prefer a yard with objects lying around.

 Remove food sources from your yard: Mice will eat lots of things, such as fallen fruit, pet food, birdseed, bugs, and more.
 Remove as many food sources as you can to make your yard less attractive to mice.

 Remove standing water: All pests need water.
 Pick up items that collect rainwater, unclog gutters, and address other conditions that allow water to collect.

 Seal entry points: Do a detailed inspection of the outside of your home and seal up all gaps and cracks you find.
 An adult mouse can squeeze into a hole the size of a nickel.

 Keep things clean: If mice get in and they can't find any food sources, they may move to a home with more food options.

 How All-American Can Help

-It can be difficult to get rid of mice.
+It can be difficult to get rid of mice in Brentwood.
 When mice move in, your best bet is to get professional assistance to get rid of them.
 Remember that the service team members at All-American Pest Control are here to help.
-Reach out to us anytime.
-We know how to deal with city mice and country mice.
+Reach out today to learn more about our residential and commercial pest control services in Brentwood.